wp-plugins/woo-widget-product-slideshow/readme.txt

 == Changelog ==

+= 1.1.5 - 2015/02/13 =
+* Tweak - Maintenance update for full compatibility with WooCommerce major version release 2.3.0 with backward compatibility to WC 2.2.0
+* Tweak - Tested fully compatible with WooCommerce just released version 2.3.3
+* Tweak - Changed WP_CONTENT_DIR to WP_PLUGIN_DIR.
+When an admin sets a custom WordPress file structure then it can get the correct path of plugin

 = 1.1.4 - 2015/01/21 =
 * Tweak - Fix Slider skins first load UI when Dynamic height is activated for a skin
 * Tweak - Slider container load at 250px high and then expand or contract to height of items loaded when loaded - improved UI.